youngflee/youngflee.github.io/_posts/2016-10-01-power-of-story.md

 <p class="meta">01 Oct 2016 - Buffalo Grove, Illinois - 02:04</p>

-_All the movies I listed in the last blog were really terrific! (except Goldfinger, which was alright I guess) I rated them like this:_
+_All the movies I listed in the last blog were really terrific! (except Goldfinger, which was still pretty good) I rated them like this:_

 - _Princess Momonoke: 9.5/10_
 - _The Big Lebowski: 7.5/10_